Time out tips

 6. Don’t give time-out all the time

 When I started using time-out, I didn’t use it the right way.
 I gave Andy time-out a million times without thinking about his age or his ability to keep still.
 Now, I use a three strike system along with time-out.
-Andy gets three chances to listen and if he doesn’t, he gets time-out.
+Andy gets three chances to listen and if he doesn’t, he gets disciplined.

 Here’s what that looks like: 1) Andy, can you put your car away?
 2) Andy, please put your car away or you will get a five minute time-out.
 3) Put the car away now or get time-out.